microsoft/chat-copilot/README.md

                      --embeddingmodel  {DEPLOYMENT_NAME}
       ```

+      `--plannermodel` will be the same name as `--completionmodel`

-4. Run Chat Copilot locally.
+1. Run Chat Copilot locally.
 This step starts both the backend API and frontend application.

    ```bash
    ./start.sh